Ruupin/client/README.md

 ### Windows

 First, open cmd.
 Run `cd "<insert path to directory where you downloaded the source code>"`.
-Next, run `gradlew.bat setupDecompWorkspace`, and then run `gradlew.bat build`.
+Next, run `gradlew setupDecompWorkspace`, and then run `gradlew.bat build`.

 You can also run `blablabla.bat` and `autobuild.bat` in that order.